 3. Java ToolBox System

 Software development tools created in Java — by Java developers — abound in the application development environment, all aimed to make the creation, deployment, and even decommissioning of Java applications easier and faster.
-A few examples of tools written in Java include:
+A few examples of tools written below:

 - Gradle: an incredibly powerful, open source build tool